Create a Web Layout with 3D Elements using Photoshop

 18 Use the Rectangular Marquee Tool (M) to make a rectangle over the top half of the rectangle.
 Fill the rectangle the same color as the rounded rectangle.

 19 Duplicate the shape by right clicking on the layer and choosing Duplicate Layer.
 Then rotate the duplicated layer 180 degrees using the Transform feature, Edit > Transform > Rotate 180o.
-Finally, place the shapes next to each other making sure there level; use the Move Tool (V) to move the shape around.

 20 Make a selection around half of the duplicated shape using the Rectangular Marquee Tool (M).
 Once you’ve made a selection, hit the Del key to clear the area beneath the marquee selection.

 21 Use the Move Tool (V) and your arrow keys to align the little shape next to the bigger shape, making sure they are not directly overlapping.
-Once moved into place, Ctrl + click your little shape layer’s thumbnail within the Layers Panel window to load a selection around it.

 22 Switch to the bigger shape’s layer and hit the Del key to clear the area beneath it.
 Repeat the steps for the other side of the shape – and when you’re finished – you should have something like this.